noqms/noqms/README.md

 Outside of the single (potentially multi-threaded) microservice instance, the framework supports running as many instances of a unique microservice as you like (ideally on other virtual environments) for overall scalability and to achieve better reliability in the event of failure.
-A noqms microservice instance can even run within the Kubernetes infrastructure, with all the goodies that brings, for example, just like traditional microservices.
+A noqms microservice instance can even run within the Kubernetes infrastructure with all the goodies that brings, for example, just like traditional microservices.

 UDP unicast is an excellent choice for the inter microservice messages.
 Developers need to be wiser about dismissing